RomiGianoboli/ProyectoFinal/replit.md

-# We Parent - Parental Coordination System
+# DerWeParent - Parental Coordination System

 ## Overview

-We Parent (DerWeParent) is a comprehensive Progressive Web Application (PWA) designed for parental coordination and co-parenting management.
-The system enables parents to manage activities, custody dates, and communication between co-parents through an intuitive web interface.

-The application is a full-stack solution with:
-- **Backend**: RESTful API built with Spring Boot (Java 17)
+DerWeParent ("We Parent") is a comprehensive Progressive Web Application (PWA) for parental coordination designed to manage activities, custody schedules, and communication between co-parents.
+The application is a full-stack solution with a Spring Boot REST API backend and a React PWA frontend.
+The backend is fully implemented and operational (67 Java files compiled), while the frontend is configured and ready for development.
-- **Frontend**: Progressive Web Application built with React 18.2
-- **Database**: PostgreSQL (production) / H2 (development)

-The project is fully implemented and operational, with both frontend and backend tested and ready for deployment.
+The system helps divorced or separated parents coordinate childcare responsibilities, track activities, manage custody schedules, and maintain organized communication about their children.

 ## User Preferences